-The Parties hereby declare that each of them has read and understood the clauses of this Integrity Pact and shall abide by it.
-To the best of the Parties' knowledge and belief, the information provided in this Integrity Pact is true and correct.

-I duly authorised by the tendering entity, hereby certify that the tendering entity are fully acquainted with the contents of the Integrity Pact and further agree to abide by it in full.
+this Integrity Pact and shall abide by it.
+To the best of the Parties' knowledge and belied the information provided in this Integrity Pact is true and correct. duly authorised by the tendering entity, hereby certify are fully acquainted with the contents of the Integrity Pact de by it in full.
 Signature Date